-Proposed changes to the program will be assessed and documented as per the management review and reporting requirements outlined in Section 4.
+Proposed changes to the program will be assessed and documented following the Dredging Change Management Procedure in order to identify and manage any consequences of the change.
 This will include an assessment of the risk and compliance with legal requirements.